 Required Item Documentation I. Documentation of institution's authority to operate as a post-secondary educational institution and award degrees (e.g., degree-granting approval statement, authorization to operate, articles of incorporation) (ER 1) BC's ACCJC Reaffirm Accreditation Letter.
-Jan 25, 2019 II.
-Procedures/practices for periodic review of mission/mission-related statements, including provisions for revision (if/when revisions are needed) that allow for participation of institutional stakeholders, as appropriate for the character and context of the institution Addressed fully, with evidence, in Standard 1.1 .
-III.
-Documentation of the governing board's approval of the institutional mission (ER 6) KCCD BOT May 15, 2015, Minutes Approval of BC Mission IV.
-Procedures/practices for setting institutional goals, including provisions for the inclusion of input from relevant institutional stakeholders, as appropriate for the character and context of the institution Addressed fully, with evidence, in Standard 1.2 .
-V. Documentation that the institution has established standards and goals for student achievement (i.e., institution-set standards), including but not limited to standards and goals for course success, degree and certificate attainment, transfer, job placement rates, and licensure examination pass rates, at the institutional and program levels (ER 2, ER 11) BC's Institution-Set Standards, Spring 2023
+Jan 25, 2019 (1i_REQ_ACCJC_2019_AffLetter) II.
+Procedures/practices for periodic review of mission/mission-related statements, including provisions for revision (if/when revisions are needed) that allow for participation of institutional stakeholders, as appropriate for the character and context of the institution Addressed fully, with evidence, in Standard 1.1 . (link to Standard 1.1 Section) III.
+Documentation of the governing board's approval of the institutional mission (ER 6) KCCD BOT May 15, 2015 Minutes Approval of BC Mission (1iii_REQ_BOT_5_15_MissApprv) IV.
+Procedures/practices for setting institutional goals, including provisions for the inclusion of input from relevant institutional stakeholders, as appropriate for the character and context of the institution Addressed fully, with evidence, in Standard 1.2 . (link to Standard 1.2 Section) V. Documentation that the institution has established standards and goals for student achievement (i.e., institution-set standards), including but not limited to standards and goals for course success, degree and certificate attainment, transfer, job placement rates, and licensure examination pass rates, at the institutional and program levels (ER 2, ER 11) BC's Institution-Set Standards, Spring 2023 (1_3_AIQ_ISS_2022-23_doc)